mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Super Toughness:** When you enter into your super-form, you surround yourself with a layer of metal, rock, or some other material—or in some other way you create your own armor.

-**Natural Weapon:** It takes a moment for you to unsheathe your claws, but it’s worth the wait.
+**Natural Weapon:** It takes a moment for you to unsheathe your claws, but it's worth the wait.

 ### Drawbacks

-- Your super-form is so powerful that you can’t dive into it instantly; you suffer from an [Extended Transformation Sequence].
+- Your super-form is so powerful that you can't dive into it instantly; you suffer from an [Extended Transformation Sequence].
-- Your normal and super selves aren’t the same person—they have distinct minds and personalities that happen to share a body.
-They don’t hate one another, but you are still [Often Arguing with Yourself].
+- Your normal and super selves aren't the same person—they have distinct minds and personalities that happen to share a body.
+They don't hate one another, but you are still [Often Arguing with Yourself].

 ### Collateral Damage Effects